hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/installation.md

 weight: 1
 template: docs
 ---
-## About Installation
+## Overview
-- The default installation uses Helm Charts to deploy Hypertrace.
+- The default installation script uses Helm Charts to deploy Hypertrace on Kubernetes.
-- Hypertrace supports collection of traces from different tracers like OpenTracing, OpenCensus, Jaeger and zipkin.
+- Hypertrace accepts all major tracing data formats (ex: OpenTracing, OpenCensus, Jaeger and Zipkin)

 ### Requirements
-- `docker desktop` or any other `kubernetes` enabled docker environment.
+- `docker desktop` or any `kubernetes` environment.
 - Minimum resources: (2 CPUs, 4GB Memory).
 - `Helm` (version 3.2.x and above)
 - Bash

 ### How it works
-Deploys Hypertrace platform in `docker-desktop` or any cloud platform context, under the namespace `hypertrace`.
+Deploys Hypertrace platform in `docker-desktop` or any Kubernetes context, under the namespace `hypertrace`.

 ### Install
-- Clone the repository from github.
+- Git Clone the <a href="https://github.com/hypertrace/hypertrace">Hypertrace</a> repository.
-- Customize the configuration under `./config/hypertrace.properties` as needed.
-Default configuration will work for standalone deployment on docker for desktop.
+- Update the config properties under `./config/hypertrace.properties` as needed.
+The default config will work for a standalone deployment on Docker for Desktop.
 - Run `./hypertrace.sh install`

-In case of any issue, install hypertrace in debug mode to get more logs and traces to identify the rootcause.
 - Set `HT_ENABLE_DEBUG` to `true` in `./config/hypertrace.properties`
 - Debug `bash -x ./hypertrace.sh install`